gjn/mf-chsdi/chsdi/public/doc/source/api/sdiapigenerator.rst

 API Generator
 =============

+Use the API generator to create fantastic maps without development knowledge.

+  1. Use the following panel to configure the map
+  2. Test the configuration with the publish button
+  3. Place the code in your own web page.
+That's it !

 Please read the terms of use and register before using the GeoAdmin API: http://www.geo.admin.ch/internet/geoportal/de/home/services/geoservices/display_services/api_services/order_form.html

 .. raw:: html